 Blessed by elders from the Kikuyu, Maasai and Tharaka Peoples, Africa’s first ever group of Earth Jurisprudence Practitioners graduated in July 2017, marking a significant milestone for the growing movement for Earth Jurisprudence in Africa.

-Over the past three years, a group of six African civil society leaders have undertaken a transformative training process, blending wilderness experience and desk-based learning, western and African philosophical and legal traditions, advocacy strategies and practices for reviving indigenous knowledge systems.
+Over the past six years, a group of twelve African civil society leaders have undertaken a transformative training process, blending wilderness experience and desk-based learning, western and African philosophical and legal traditions, advocacy strategies and practices for reviving indigenous knowledge systems.

 Developed and led by Gaia and recommended by United Nations Harmony with Nature initiative, the transformative message of the course is that reviving and enhancing Earth-centred approaches to governance that comply with Nature’s laws is the way forward for Africa and globally.